archfz/vh-sticky-table-header/README.md

 };
 ```

-Requirements:
+Requirements (these can be seen in the demo as well):

-1. The table containers `div` elements should have the following css for vertical scrolling to work:
+1. The table container `div` elements should have the following css for vertical scrolling to work:
     ```css
     .table_container {
         width: 100%;